SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-29-anger-among-vaccinated.md

 ## The Weekend Conclusion

 <img src="{{ site.baseurl }}/images/hmpf.png" width="400" height="160" alt="Hmpf." title="Hmpf." style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 Yeah, we vaccinated folk are mad at the willfully unvaccinated folk.
-(Those unvaccinated for valid medical reasons like immunosuppression or cancer treatment of course get a pass, and our sympathy.)
+(Those who are unvaccinated for valid medical reasons like immunosuppression or cancer treatment of course get a pass, and our sympathy.)
 The unvaccinated are prolonging the pandemic, breeding variants, and just generally damaging the lives of everybody else&hellip; for no good reason.